Aureliustics/CodeHS-Plus/README.md

   <li>If either the Cheat menu or saved links UI is not showing up, refresh the page.
 This usually happens because Tampermonkey doesn't reinject upon subdomain changes.</li>
 </ul>
 <h1>Disclaimer</h1>
-> [!WARNING]
-> I am not responsible if you get caught using the cheat option aswell as any damages that may occur during usage.
-CodeHS has anticheating measures in place, and I cannot promise that the cheat is undetected.
+<b>I am not responsible if you get caught using the cheat option aswell as any damages that may occur during usage.
+CodeHS has anticheating measures in place, and I cannot promise that the cheat is undetected.</b>
 <li>Below is a dumped result of CodeHS's anticheat flags so you can understand how to circumvent it:</li>

 ```js